Taxation and Basic Income

 An appropriate tax will:-

-ensure that the greatest benefits are received by those with the greatest need,
+ensure that the greatest benefits are received by those with the greatest need while

 -